Damian-crypto/fuzzy-octo-bassoon/A.md

 This is the 7th line added by Damian.
 This is the 8th line added by Damian.
 This is the 9th line added by Damian.
+This is the 10th line added by Damian.
+This is the 11th line added by Damian.
+This is the 12th line added by Damian.